 The beach sits just a 13-minute drive from Seattle’s downtown area, or you can take the West Seattle Water Taxi directly from downtown!

-Lake Sammamish sits amid a state park just east of the city.
 This park has two beaches, boasting impressive nature trails which you can cycle or hike.
 Don’t forget your binoculars—this state park is great for birdwatching!

 Tibbetts Beach is smaller but has a watersports gear rental office, which is ideal if you want to take to the waters!
+This is the one we hang out at.

 READ MORE: Exploring Lake Sammamish Just Outside of Seattle!

-3. Golden Gardens Park
+8. Catch a Sunset at Golden Gardens Park

 One of the closest beaches to Seattle, Golden Gardens Park is an immensely popular destination for residents of the big city.